peterhinch/micropython-async/gps/README.md

 # 4. Using GPS for accurate timing

-Many GPS chips (e.g. MTK3339) provide a PPS signal which is a pulse occurring at 1s intervals whose leading edge is a highly accurate time reference.
-It may be used to set and to calibrate the Pyboard realtime clock (RTC).
-These drivers are for MicroPython only.
-The RTC functionality is for STM chips (e.g. Pyboard) only (at least until the `machine` library supports an `RTC` class).
+Many GPS chips (e.g. MTK3339) provide a PPS signal which is a pulse occurring at 1s intervals whose leading edge is a highly accurate UTC time reference.

+This driver uses this pulse to provide accurate subsecond UTC and local time values.
+The driver requires MicroPython because PPS needs a pin interrupt.

+On STM platforms such as the Pyboard it may be used to set and to calibrate the realtime clock (RTC).
+This functionality is not currently portable to other chips.

 See [Absolute accuracy](./README.md#45-absolute-accuracy) for a discussion of the absolute accuracy provided by this module (believed to be on the order of